 Can I renew or extend an FMM?

-The only way to extend your stay is to leave the country then re-enter and get a new FMM.
-This is sometimes called ‘leave to remain’.
+The only way to extend your stay is to leave the country and then re-enter and get a new FMM.
+This is officially called ‘leave to remain’.
 Alternatively, you could leave the country and apply for a temporary residency visa.
-Either way, you have to leave Mexico when the visitor’s permit expires.
+Either way, you have to leave Mexico before the visitor’s permit expires.
+It is non-renewable.

 Can I Exchange an FMM for a Residency Visa?

-In general, no. You must apply for a temporary residency visa outside of Mexico at a Mexican consulate or embassy.
+No. You must apply for a temporary residency visa or permanent residency visa outside of Mexico at a Mexican consulate or embassy.

 For more info, check out this guide from Mexperience.

-Yes, you have to stop at the border to get your FMM.
-You cannot get an FMM anywhere but an official port of entry (land border, sea port, or airport).
-If you applied for your FMM online, you still have to stop at the border to get it stamped.
+Yes, you have to stop at the border to get an FMM tourist permit.
+You cannot get an FMM anywhere but an official port of entry (land border, seaport, or international airport).
+If you applied for your FMM online, you still have to stop at the border to get it stamped and validated.

-In the past, you could drive further into Mexico and get an FMM at an immigration office.
-This was easier and faster because you didn’t have to deal with the busy border crossing.
+In the past, you could drive across the border and travel into Mexico and get an FMM at an immigration office.
+This was easier and faster because you didn’t have to deal with stopping at a busy border crossing.
 Unfortunately, this is no longer possible.

 Have you visited Mexico on an FMM visitor’s permit lately?
 Share your tips and experience in the comments below!